-185.60 Psychology
+205.63 Psychology

-Department of Psychology P217 Biological Sciences Building University of Alberta Edmonton, Alberta T6G 2E9 Att: Graduate Program Assistant E-mail: psygrad@ualberta.ca
+Department of Psychology P217 Biological Sciences Building University of Alberta Edmonton, Alberta T6G 2E9 Attn.: Graduate Program Assistant E-mail: psygrad@ualberta.ca

-The Department of Psychology offers graduate work leading to the degrees of MA, MSc, and PhD in a variety of areas of psychology, including: applied developmental science; brain, behaviour, and cognitive science; and social and cultural psychology.
+The Department of Psychology offers graduate work leading to the degrees of MA, MSc, and PhD in a variety of areas of psychology, including: behaviour, systems, and cognitive neuroscience; cognition; comparative cognition and behaviour; developmental science; and social and cultural psychology.

-The Department's minimum admission requirements are a four-year undergraduate degree with a 3.0 or better grade point average in the last two years of study at the University of Alberta, or an equivalent qualification from a recognized institution (see §183.2.1) If the undergraduate degree was not granted by a recognized English-language institution, an acceptable score on an approved English language proficiency exam is also required (see §183.2.3).
+The Department's minimum admission requirements are a four-year undergraduate degree with a 3.0 or better grade point average in the last two years of study at the University of Alberta, or an equivalent qualification from a recognized institution (see §203.2.1) If the undergraduate degree was not granted by a recognized English-language institution, English-language proficiency must be demonstrated by a total score of 88 with a score of at least 20 on each individual skill area on the internet-based TOEFL.
+An acceptable score on another approved English language proficiency exam will suffice where the internet-based TOEFL is not available (see §203.2.4).